mipyykko/cybersecuritybase-project/README.md

 ##### Issues:

 Potentially malicious code can be executed on a victim's browser, leading to potential security issues.
+In this case, the issue is more of a nuisance -- a script opening a simple alert window -- but potentially much more serious attacks could be launched.

 ##### Fix:

 A simple way to fix the problem is to substitute all instances of ``th:utext`` with ``th:text`` in both ``done.html`` and ``admin.html``.
-The input could also be sanitized; after all, it is quite unlikely that someone's name and/or address will contain HTML tags.
+The input should also be sanitized; after all, it is quite unlikely that someone's name and/or address will contain HTML tags.
-Note that, for example, newer versions of the Chrome browser catches this attempt and fails to show the page with the potentially malicious script.
+Note that, for example, newer versions of the Chrome browser will catch this attempt and fails to show the page with the potentially malicious script.

 ### A6: Sensitive data exposure and A7: Missing function level access control